sidjohn1/smartthings/README.md

-SmartThings-Smartapps
+SmartThings
 =====================

-A collection of smart apps for smartthings
+A collection of code for smartthings